perchlabs-io/balance-media/posts/pool-group-update-january-2025-week-3/pool-group-update-january-2025-week-3.md

 ### New Group Updates

 - New stake pools created since last update: 40
-- 5BINARIES adds 2 pools which appear to be part of a SPaaS operation maintained by HT to https://x.com/KpunToN00b for investigative work
+- 5BINARIES adds 2 pools.
+Appears to be part of SPaaS operation maintained NUTS pool operator.
+    - HT to ([Homer](https://x.com/KpunToN00b)) for the fine investigative work.
+- Block Daemon (BD) and Ledger By Figment (FIGMENT) MPOs increase pool count
+- SASA, HODLR, FLAIR, and DAPP join the MPO ranks
+- NEW GIRL increase pool count by 3 and reintrduced as CHUCK BUX!!

 - HELP group created consisting of 2 pools ([HELP](https://pool.pm/e3ad58f8059878525e12a0e206cec0d0ebe730891482fc51458ab304) & [PRAY](https://pool.pm/ffdcba293f969ec7354b6445500893e142a9c990d96984e9f11677fe))
     - Pools share identical web site configuration and were created back-to-back based on DBSYNC pool ID value assignment
     - Is this a sign of some kind?
 Not sure, but perhaps a little prayer for all us crypto folks might help out as we approach 2025